Running Delegated Stake

 - Monitor your provider's performance through the staking dashboard

-- Maintain open communication with delegators
+- Keep open communication with delegators

-- Regularly add new keystores to your provider queue
+- Regularly add new keystores to your provider queue (see Monitoring Keystore Availability)

 - Join the Aztec Discord for provider support and community discussions